BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/playing_with_compass.md

 # Lab: Exploring with Compass

-This is MongoDb's GUI tool.
+## Welcome!

+In this lab we will be familiarizing ourselves with our database structure, and operations by creating a couple of different collections, and playing around with some data using Compass, MongoDB's GUI tool.
 Let's open it up and see what it can do!

 *(Don't have it installed?
 [Click here](https://www.mongodb.com/try/download/compass))